thecdil/wolf-reintroduction/pages/about.md

 {% include feature/image.html objectid="https://cdil.lib.uidaho.edu/wolf-reintroduction/objects/biography_photo.jpg" width=50 alt="Photo of Flori Tulli amidst the Palouse" caption="Photo of Flori Tulli amidst the Palouse"%}

-# About Flori
+# About the Creator

-Flori Tulli is a University of Idaho graduate student in English with an emphasis in the Environmental Humanities.
-She has always been fascinated by ecotones, or places where human and nonhuman elements intersect and interact.
-Wolf reintroduction in the Pacific Northwest is an example of such process.

-Her investigation of this topic focuses on the interconnectivity of historical, sociological, philosophical and ecological discourses surrounding wolf presence in Idaho.
-Information accessibility is also the forefront of her concern.
-With these objectives in mind, she has created a multimodal project to catalyze conversation and investigation about wolf reintroduction.
+Flori Tulli has previously volunteered with the Pennsylvania Natural Lands Trust for 10 years, assisting with wildlife management efforts.
+She received her English and History BAs from Pennsylvania State University before moving to Idaho.
+Here at the University of Idaho, she completed her English MA with an emphasis in the Environmental Humanities.